nbeliy/eegBidsCreator/README.md

 ## Future plans

-- Transform the embla format to brainproducts
+- Transform the embla format to brainproducts -- **done**
+- Transform the embla format to EDF+ -- **done**
+- Implement segmented data
+- Implement version check for ebm
-- Retrieve and control the information from json file
+- Retrieve and control the information from json file -- **done**
-- Understand the filter and calibration entries
+- Understand the filter
+- Understand the Calibration -- **done**